anupsv/eth-kms-signer-go/README.md

 ```

 Returns:
-- common.Address: The Ethereum address.
+- `common.Address`: The Ethereum address.
-- error: An error if address derivation fails.
+- `error`: An error if address derivation fails.

 ### Interfaces